onsi/ginkgo/docs/index.md

 Will emit a report that has the word "Mahomes" in red and the number 15 in bold and yellow.

 Lastly, it is possible to pass a pointer into `AddReportEntry`.
 Ginkgo will compute the string representation of the passed in pointer at the last possible moment - so any changes to the object _after_ it is reported will be captured in the final report.
-This is useful for building libraries on top of `AddReportEntry` (for example, Gomega's `gmeasure` benchmarking library does this to remove the burden of managing reporting boilerplate from the user).
+This is useful for building libraries on top of `AddReportEntry` - users can simply register objects when they're created and any subsequent mutations will appear in the generated report.

 ---